-Under the test conditions specified in 9.9.1.2 c) 1), the RCBO shall trip with a test current of 1,25 $I{\Delta n}$.
+Under the conditions of tests specified in 9.9.2.3, the RCCB shall trip with a test current of 1,25 $I{\Delta n}$ .
 One test only is made on one pole taken at random, without measurement of break time.